William Irvine, Freemason and Founder of 2x2 Religion

 Later, When William Irvine was sidelined by the early overseers, his loyal band of followers became known as the "Irvinites".
 There are few Irvinites left in Europe.

-Later, Edward Cooney, another prominent 2x2 preacher in Australia, was excommunicated.
+About 1928, Edward Cooney, another prominent 2x2 preacher in Australia, was excommunicated.
 They called Cooney's followers the Cooneyites".
 The main large body which remains is commonly known as the "2x2s", although they have registered many other names as part of their corporations, charities and government registrations.

 On March 9th, 1947, at the age of 84, William Irvine died in Israel, having throat cancer.
 He had quite a bit of money at this time.
 He left some money to his son.